racket/racket-lang-org/blog/_src/posts/2017-02-05-on-application.md

 The `rackjure`[racket] package redefines `#%app` to make working with nested dictionaries easier.
 Dictionaries can be used to get and set values for keys when used as procedures, and when dictionaries are the *second* value of a function application the first value is interpreted as a key and the dictionary's associated value is looked up.
-See [the documentation][2] for details.
+See [the `rackjure` documentation][2] for details.

 [1]: https://github.com/samth/fancy-app
 [2]: http://docs.racket-lang.org/rackjure/index.html#%28part._dict-app%29